 Nothing can be more exciting than planning the day you will say “I do” to your true love.
 There are many reasons a couple chooses not to hire a wedding planner and decides to go it alone.
 Planning your own wedding should be an exciting experience that is filled with opportunity to make happily ever after memories.
 It should never become overwhelming or stressful.
 This simple 10 step guide to being the wedding planner should make planning your wedding a little easier.

-Wedding Planner Step 1: The Budget
+Step 1: Start with the Budget

 If you are the wedding planner for your own wedding, you should begin where any hired wedding planner would.
 The budget is the place where every wedding planner begins.
 It is easy to establish that you want a dream wedding for under $10,000, but deciding how to allocate spending to create the dream can require some creative financing.